CloudCoinConsortium/CloudCoin/CloudCoin File Formats/stack/README.md

 ```

 ### Use of JSON.
 This coin is designed to be parsed without special json software.
 It must be exactly like this with the same order and whitespace.
 ### Spaces: There are spaces, tabs and carriage returns.
+Keep them exactly the same as above.
 ### Order of elements.
 The order of key value pairs must not be changed.
 ### Capitalization.
-Everything is lowercaps.
+Everything is lowercase.

 ### Components

 1. cloudcoin is the name of the coin.
 CloudCoin can have sub coins like celebrium, eossteath.
 2. nn is the Network Number or the Network Name.
 The root is "1".
 THIS MUST BE TREATED LIKE A STRING AND BE SURROUNDED BY QUOTES.
 3. sn is the Serial Number but it may not be a number.
 THIS MUST BE TREATED LIKE A STRING AND BE SURROUNDED BY QUOTES.
 4. an means authenticity numbers.
 These are 32 hexidecimal characters.
-We put them in rows of five with a carrage return at the end of each row
+We put them in rows of five with a carrage return at the end of each row.
+If the coin is encrypted, some of the parts of the ANs will be surrounded with parenthesis.
+You can tell if the coin is encrypted by looking for parenthesis in the ANs.
 5. pown shows the status of the last pown.
 There are 25 letters in a row.
 The only letters that are use are p, f, e, n and u. (pass, fail, error, no reply and untried or unknown).
 The default is all 'u's.
 6. ed is the expiration date.
 Five years from the last month it was authenticated. month seperated by year with a hyphen.
 No zeros before the month.
 7. aoid is the all other info dump.
 It can hold an array of strings seperated by commas.
 By default, it is empty.